-In total, only 8 claims made it to a trial in 2021 because a claim for personal injuries is only heard in the Supreme Court if:
+A claim for personal injuries is only heard in the Supreme Court if:

 - all efforts to resolve the claim informally have failed (including a compulsory conference, and usually a pre-trial mediation, and sometimes just hours before stepping into the court room itself); and

 - the dispute is for damages in excess of $750,000.